aldur/aldur.github.io/_posts/2025-06-19-nixos-in-crostini.md

 first-class integration with ChromeOS.
 You can run Linux GUI apps and they will show up alongside all other Chrome apps; you can open a URL in Chrome from the Linux container; you can share the clipboard between Linux and ChromeOS;
-non-priveleged ports even foward from `localhost` to the container.
+non-priveleged ports on the container are even forwarded from `localhost` on the host.

 The default Debian container ships a few services that make that magic happen.
 Here are the most useful two: